 How They Work

-Every time an user search for something, the results include your company’s buying policies, based on the policy name, commodity or tag.
+Every time a user searches for something, the results include your company’s buying policies, based on the policy name, commodity or tag.
 You can easily set up different buying policies for different departments using your content groups.
 For example, marketing could have a Trade Show Services Policy that development never sees.

 Lets use a “Marketing Event Policy” use case and show you the steps to get it going quickly.
 This “Marketing Event Policy” essentially allows you to provide employees with guidance on booking booths at marketing events.